hossein1387/BARVINN/docs/design.rst

   Sliding window operation to perform Convolution.

-13 + 15 + 4 + 12
-As you can see in :numref:`slide_window_valid` , if we just slide the weight tensor over input, not all dot products are valid .
+As you can see in :numref:`slide_window_valid` , if we just slide the weight tensor over input, not all dot products are valid.
 Luckily, for a given stride, padding and weight shape, we can pre-compute which memory locations should be accessed by the MVU.
 We took advantage of this fact and have provided a set of `jump` settings for input and weight tensors. :numref:`feature_map_jump_schedule` and :numref:`weight_jump_schedule` illustrates what each jump configuration is:

 .. figure:: _static/feature_map_jump_schedule.png
   :width: 800